Credentialers and Practices

 - I received a letter from an insurance company asking me whether I plan to take the VIR CAQ recertification test.
 My answer could negatively affect my reimbursement rates.
 How do I respond to this inquiry, given these process changes, to ensure I am not punished?

 - The ABR states: “October 15, 2017, will be a landmark day for interventional radiology.
 On this day, qualified interventional radiologists (IRs) will be issued a new board certificate that reflects their unique stature as IRs and their singular role in treating and managing patients through image-guided interventions.”
 Can you define “unique stature and singular role” and what image-guided interventions, specifically, are you referring to?
-Will ABR recommend to insurance companies that only a physician with an IR/DR certificate perform image-guided procedures?
+Does the ABR recommend to insurance companies that only a physician with an IR/DR certificate perform image-guided procedures?